126789t/poc_everyday/today.md

 2025-02-04T13:42:48Z

 ## CVE-2024-57610
  A rate limiting issue in Sylius v2.0.2 allows a remote attacker to perform unrestricted brute-force attacks on user accounts, significantly increasing the risk of account compromise and denial of service for legitimate users.
+The Supplier's position is that the Sylius core software is not intended to address brute-force attacks; instead, customers deploying a Sylius-based system are supposed to use "firewalls, rate-limiting middleware, or authentication providers" for that functionality.

 - [https://github.com/nca785/CVE-2024-57610](https://github.com/nca785/CVE-2024-57610) :
 ![starts](https://img.shields.io/github/stars/nca785/CVE-2024-57610.svg)